Q. What is your typical process for working with a new customer?

 Q. What types of customers have you worked with?

-A. Capture the Moment Photography specializes in Luxury Wedding Photography, Senior Portraiture, and Family Portraiture.
-I also work with Commercial & Fashion Photography.
 I do take on other photography requests too!
 I've worked with several schools for High School Reunions, Proms, Charity Organization's, Event's, and many more.

 I create dynamic images of so you can remember your special moments for years to come.
 I provide luxury services and premium products.
 I only give the best of the best to our clients.